 The Payments Connection

 It may not be the Love Connection, but it’s the Payments Connection!
-Audiences are sure to enjoy a new event on the main stage that makes the match between a business and one of five fintech solution providers.
+Attendees are sure to enjoy a new event on the main stage that makes the match between a business and one of five fintech solution providers.
 Who will make the best connection with trending payments industry solutions?
-Hosted by professional corporate comedian Adam Mamawala, this event is sure to be one to remember.
+Conference host Adam Mamawala will emcee this event, which is sure to be memorable.

 Two New Educational Session Tracks